-Once school is out, there are so many free and cheap activities around Columbus this summer for the kids.
-This list will surely help avoid the “I’m bored” complaints that start approximately one week into the summer.
-Whether you want to enjoy the sun or avoid it, there are plenty of options to keep busy on the cheap.
+Once school is out, kids start to complain of boredom pretty quickly.
+There’s so much free and cheap fun for kids around Columbus in the summertime, and we’ve gathered a huge list for you to explore!
+Whether you want to enjoy the sun or avoid it, there are plenty of indoor and outdoor options to keep busy on the cheap.

 Festivals and Community Events in Columbus